-The interior is coated with an oxidized film using a technique called kama-yaki, and no paint is used at all.
+The interior is coated with an oxidized film achieved through a technique called kama-yaki, eschewing the use of any paints.

 The unyielding handle boasts a "Sukashi-tsuru (透かし鉉)" design, featuring a perforation, a form that has become increasingly rare.

 While this Tetsubin commands a higher price point than its counterparts, its utilization of the Yaki-gata method, bold adherence to traditional aesthetics, and the personal inscription of the traditional craftsman, "南部真吾" (Nambu−Shingo), collectively cement this extraordinary Tetsubin as a lifelong companion.